openheartmind/WISDOM/README.md

 At the heart of WISDOM is an inclusive review protocol that incentivises feedback about diverse contributions.
 This input is then converted into a rich information matrix, recognising the unique qualities of every recorded contribution.
 Contributors can then be rewarded with tokens representing the collective gratitude for their contibutions, which can be paid forward in thanks to other people in turn.
 Contributor expertise and reliability can also be expressed numerically, creating a platform for people who consistently deliver value to their community.

 ### Minimal Viable Model (MVM)
-_0. Embed Values._ Every community can embed their values directly into the code in the form of dimensions that reviewers vote on.
+_0. Choose Values._ Every community can embed their values directly into the code in the form of dimensions that reviewers vote on.
 WISDOM builds on previous [open evaluation models](https://doi.org/10.3389/fncom.2012.00079) that suggest a common 'primary dimension' can facilitate cross-comparison between communities.
 We propose "Gratitude" as the primary dimension because of its universal applicability and psychological benefits for communities of practice, but communities are free to choose any number of dimensions that reflect their values and particular use cases.

 _1. Record._ Contributions are recorded in a transparent register of the community's choice.
 The scale and scope of records depends on the community, and members are incentivised to keep the register current, complete and accurate.